-v.
+iii.
 Brand royalty fees

-Brand royalty fees represented the right to use the brand of Meizhong Jiahe by several newly set-up specialty cancer hospitals since the year of 2016, on a fixed annual fee.
-Fixed annual fees are recognized ratably over the service term.
+Brand royalty fees represented the right to use the brand of Meizhong Jiahe by several newly set-up specialty cancer hospitals on a fixed annual fee.
+Fixed annum fees are recognized ratably over the service term.